 In The Making of Star Wars: Revenge of the Sith by J.W.
-Rinzler, these hidden, deleted scenes are revealed, offering a deeper look at the intense Mustafar duel between Anakin and Obi-Wan
+Rinzler,

+Think about what that means – Anakin, at his lowest and most defeated, asking for Obi-Wan’s help.
 It’s not just a cry for survival; it’s Anakin’s last, desperate reach to his former friend, almost like a child asking a parent.

+That silent plea is crushing because, even at his darkest, part of Anakin is still looking to Obi-Wan for support.
 I always felt something like this watching the scene, and I swear, when I first saw it, I could almost hear those words echoing in the theater.

 The Original Line: “I Love You, But I Can’t Help You”